jenniferpham/Tech-Interview-Cheat-Sheet/frontend.md

 ## <a id="CSS">CSS</a>
 - [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
+- **CSS Grid vs Flexbox**
+    - flexbox is one-dimensional, while CSS Grid is two-dimensional.
+    - Flexbox lays out items along either the horizontal or the vertical axis, so you have to decide whether you want a row-based or a column-based layout.
+    - Grid allows you to create two-dimensional layouts where you can precisely place grid items into cells defined by rows and columns.
 - CSS Specificity
   1. !important - 10000
   2. Inline Style - 1000
   3. ID - 100
   4. Class, Pseudoclass - 10
   5. Element, Pseudo-element - 1
+- **CSS Box Model** - content (text/images), padding, border, margin
+    - **innerWidth**: includes content + padding (no border and no margin)
+    - **outerWidth**: includes content + padding + **border** (no margin)
+- hide element
+    - `display: none` - remove from flow of the document
+    - `visibility: hidden` - still takes up space in the document but not visible

+- CSS Grid vs Flexbox

 ## <a id="javascript">Javascript</a>